Transposition of the great arteries care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic doctors with special training in heart diseases (cardiologists), cardiac surgery and pediatric cardiology treat people who have transposition of the great arteries and other congenital heart diseases.
-For more than 60 years, Mayo Clinic cardiologists have treated thousands of children and adults who have congenital heart diseases.
-Mayo Clinic cardiologists, cardiovascular surgeons and other professionals work together to provide exactly the care you need.

-Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination, and cardiology specialists with expertise in your condition work together to determine what's most appropriate for you.
+Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination and cardiology specialists with expertise in your condition work together to determine what's most appropriate for you.

 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.